 Lan Quoc Nguyen, Esq.

-Lan Nguyen, a practicing attorney, is Vice President of the Garden Grove Unified School District Board of Education.
+Lan Nguyen, a practicing attorney, is President of the Garden Grove Unified School District Board of Education.
 Lan also serves as the district’s 2018-2020 delegate to the California School Boards Association.
 Lan earned a bachelor’s degree from University of California, Riverside and a law degree from UC Hastings College of Law.
 He is also a former Garden Grove Planning Commissioner and graduate of Bolsa Grande High School.
-Lan was elected to the Board of Education in 2002 and his present term expires November 2018.
+Lan was elected to the Board of Education in 2002 and his present term expires November 2022.

 Walter Muneton is a proud graduate of Santiago High School.
 He earned his Bachelor of Arts in Human Services from California State University, Dominguez Hills and his Master of Social Work from California State University, Long Beach.
 His professional experience has revolved around serving his community as a Social Worker for children and families.
 Mr. Muneton also served one term as a Neighborhood Improvement Commissioner for the City of Garden Grove.
 Elected in 2016, Walter's present term expires November 2020.